Junior Reid: Recent work

 On 18 November 2007, Reid performed alongside Alicia Keys at the 2007 American Music Awards.
 Reid is also featured on a remix version of Alicia Keys' single "No One".
 He also did a song with Lil Wayne called "Ghetto Youths Rock".
 In 2008, Reid was featured on Bun B's song "If It Was Up II Me" off his album II Trill.

-In 2011, Junior Reid teamed up with Ludacris, T-Pain, Busta Rhymes, Mavado, Bun B, Game, Twista, Jadakiss, Waka Flocka Flame, Fat Joe, Ace Hood & Birdman in the remix of DJ Khaled's "Welcome to My Hood".
+In 2011, Reid teamed up with Ludacris, T-Pain, Busta Rhymes, Mavado, Bun B, Game, Twista, Jadakiss, Waka Flocka Flame, Fat Joe, Ace Hood & Birdman in the remix of DJ Khaled's "Welcome to My Hood".
 "Welcome to My Hood" (featuring Rick Ross, Lil Wayne & Plies) is the lead single of DJ Khaled's 5th studio album We the Best Forever.

 In May 2013 Reid performed as a headliner at the Reggae on the Hills festival in Barbados.
-The festival was well attended with over 60,000 people in attendance, the largest crowd in their history, and Junior Reid's appearance was in wide anticipation.
+The festival was well attended with over 60,000 people in attendance, the largest crowd in their history, and Reid's appearance was in wide anticipation.

 His most recent singles are "Sharing the Night Together", "Never Let you Go", "Same Boat" and are being played widely in Jamaica and across the world.

-Junior Reid released a mixtape in May 2013 called Kingston Firehouse which is leading up to his album Junior Reid Living Legend.
+Reid released a mixtape in May 2013 called Kingston Firehouse which is leading up to his album Junior Reid Living Legend.

-In an August 2014 interview with Midnight Raver, record producer Delroy Wright revealed that he has unreleased Junior Reid material from the Firehouse Clash sessions that he is planning to release on his Live & Learn record label.
+In an August 2014 interview with Midnight Raver, record producer Delroy Wright revealed that he has unreleased Reid material from the Firehouse Clash sessions that he is planning to release on his Live & Learn record label.